 The purpose of the NCGA Research Ambassador Program is to build a network of future leaders in the agriculture sector.
-Up to six (6) students will be selected each year to receive financial support as well as travel and networking opportunities.
+Students will be selected each year to receive financial support as well as travel and networking opportunities.

 Ambassadors must demonstrate academic excellence, leadership potential, and be involved in research relevant to corn production.